ory/elements/packages/elements-vue/api-report/elements-vue.api.md

 import { UiContainer } from '@ory/client-fetch';
 import { UiNode } from '@ory/client-fetch';
 import { UiNodeAnchorAttributes } from '@ory/client-fetch';
-import type { UiNodeAttributes } from '@ory/client-fetch';
+import { UiNodeAttributes } from '@ory/client-fetch';
 import { UiNodeGroupEnum } from '@ory/client-fetch';
 import { UiNodeImageAttributes } from '@ory/client-fetch';
 import { UiNodeInputAttributes } from '@ory/client-fetch';
-import type { UiNodeInputAttributesOnclickTriggerEnum } from '@ory/client-fetch';
+import { UiNodeInputAttributesOnclickTriggerEnum } from '@ory/client-fetch';
-import type { UiNodeInputAttributesOnloadTriggerEnum } from '@ory/client-fetch';
+import { UiNodeInputAttributesOnloadTriggerEnum } from '@ory/client-fetch';
 import { UiNodeTextAttributes } from '@ory/client-fetch';
 import { UiText } from '@ory/client-fetch';
 import { UpdateLoginFlowBody } from '@ory/client-fetch';